-8. Does the reinstatement of sick leave apply to a retiree who is rehired within 12 months?
+8. Does the reinstatement of sick leave apply to a retiree who is rehired within 12 months 90 days?

-The reinstatement of sick leave does not apply to a rehired retiree who had unused sick leave converted to UCRP service credit upon their retirement under the terms and conditions of the UC Retirement Plan.
+The reinstatement of sick leave does not apply to a rehired retiree who elected monthly retirement income.
+There is no reinstatement of sick leave because had any accrued but unused sick leave was converted to UCRP service credit upon their retirement under the terms and conditions of the UC Retirement Plan.
 For retirees rehired into UCRP-eligible positions, any sick leave that was not converted to UCRP service credit may be reinstated as described in Section III.C.1 of this policy.